 Is there a link between periodontal disease and cardiovascular disease?

-Researchers and government agencies continue to investigate the possible relationship between periodontal disease and cardiovascular disease.
-Some studies have shown that bacteria in the mouth that are involved in the development of periodontal disease can move into the bloodstream and cause an elevation in C-reactive protein, a marker for inflammation in the blood vessels.
-These changes can, in turn, increase the risk of heart disease and stroke.
+Various researchers and government agencies continue to investigate the possible relationship between periodontal disease and cardiovascular disease.
+Some researchers speculate that bacteria in the mouth that are involved in the development of periodontal disease move into the bloodstream and cause inflammation in the blood vessels — changes that, in turn, contribute to heart disease and stroke.

 Oral Health and Heart Disease